V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

     return resp
 ```

 We can notice at the end of the code that, once the login succeed, we get a token.
-Also we can see that this will be the 4th flag if we successfully generate a token with ```is_staff``` role.
+Also we can see that this will be the 4th flag but we will look at it later.

 Okey now let's look how to craft the login request.